EKGF/ekg-method/docs/objective/avoid-disruption.md

 - <u>all changes & updates have to be done gradually, no ”big bang” releases</u> and
-- <u>all inter-dependencies need to be really clear and tested, in-full, automatically and continuously.</u>
+- <u>all interdependencies need to be really clear and tested, in-full, automatically and continuously.</u>

 So, for instance, when some sub-use case of a high-level use case is also used in another high-level use case then a change that serves the needs of one could potentially also affect the other and its users.
-That's why we need the Use Case Tree, to allow us to avoid any disruption across the board.
+That's why we need the [Use Case Tree](/concept/use-case-tree), to allow us to avoid any disruption across the board.